Dendevpro/surfzon/README.md

     * Price
     * Quantity in stock

-`Nodejs` asks the customer for the product's ID and the quantity they want to purchase.
-Based on the inventory stored at the `MySQL Database` the app will get the customer's input and show the total cost of their cart.
-If the item is not available in inventory the message _"Item is not available"_ will be displayed and the order will be canceled.
+`Nodejs` asks the customer for the product's **Id** and the **Quantity** they want to purchase.
+Based on the inventory stored at the `MySQL Database` the app will get the customer's input and show the **Total Cost** of the items.
+If not in stock the message _"Item is not available"_ will be displayed and the order will be canceled.
 Note that at every transaction the database keeps the information up to date.

 ### Watch Demo!
 **Questions**